IrfanGhuori/DB/README.md

 $users = $db->table("users")->get()->toJSON();
 echo $users;
 ```
-To get users as JSON and if you just echo the result, Marei DB class is smart enough to understand that you want to return a JSON, so you can get the same result in one single line like this :
+To get users as JSON and if you just echo the result, Marei QueriesBuilderclass is smart enough to understand that you want to return a JSON, so you can get the same result in one single line like this :
 ```php
 echo $db->table("users")->get();
 ```